Damion Willis

-Damion Lakeith Willis (born June 20, 1997) is an American football wide receiver for the Seattle Sea Dragons of the XFL.
-He played college football at Troy and signed with the Cincinnati Bengals as an undrafted free agent in 2019.
+Damion Lakeith Willis (born June 20, 1997) is an American former professional football wide receiver who is an inside receivers coach for the Georgia Southern Eagles.
+He played college football for the Troy Trojans and signed with the Cincinnati Bengals as an undrafted free agent in 2019.

-Early life and high school
+Early life

-Lewis was born in South Bronx, and moved to Meridian, Mississippi at the age of 16.
+Willis was born in Jackson, Mississippi, and moved to Meridian, Mississippi at the age of 2.
 He was raised by a single mother who worked as a hospice nurse.
 Willis attended and played football at Southeast Lauderdale High School.
 He registered at least 1,000 receiving yards in each of his final three seasons playing for the Tigers.
 As a senior, Willis had 48 catches with 1,154 yards receiving and 17 touchdowns and was named First-team MHSAA 3A All-State.
 Southeast Lauderdale retired his number in 2019.

 College career

 Despite receiving offers from Louisiana Tech and Louisiana-Monroe, Willis opted to begin collegiate career at East Mississippi Community College, playing sparingly in his freshman year.
 As a sophomore, he led the Lions with 620 receiving yards and 18.2 yards per catch while finishing second on the team with six touchdown receptions and third with 34 catches.
 Willis transferred to Troy University, which had recruited him out of high school, for the remaining two seasons of his eligibility.

 In his first season with the Trojans, Willis started eight games and finished the season with 42 receptions for 620 yards and three touchdowns and was named honorable mention All-Sun Belt Conference.
 He caught a New Orleans Bowl record 11 passes for 136 yards and two touchdowns against North Texas.
 Willis was named first-team All-Sun Belt as a senior after catching 56 passes for 876 yards and a conference-best 10 touchdowns, despite missing two and a half games due to injury.